LBMC/Lemaire_et_al_2019/Database_creator/doc/source/README.rst

 .. note::

-	This new database will next be use by many programs.
+	This new database will next be used by many programs.

 Prerequisite